 Roush Performance, the well-known, Ford tuning firm, unveiled the most current manifestation of its long due 427R package for the Mustang.
 Getting ahead of many other tuning firms, Roush is making available one of the first performance uprates for the latest 2010 Ford Mustang with three different tuning stages.

-The current intercooler reservoir has more than twice the volume compared to previous versions with the intercooler itself is a single-core cross-flow radiator pointing to more efficient cooling.
+The current intercooler reservoir of the 2010 Roush 427R Mustang has more than twice the volume compared to previous versions with the intercooler itself is a single-core cross-flow radiator pointing to more efficient cooling.
 It is likewise significantly bigger compared with previous models and height has also been boosted providing is ample ground distance for most road debris.

-Roush improvements on the V8 powertrain components, which are just carry over from what they used in the 2005-2009 Roush Mustangs, come with much superior appearance and quality.
+Roush improvements on the V8 powertrain components, which are just carry over from what they used in the 2005 to 2009 models of Roush Mustangs, come with much superior appearance and quality.
 Included in the revisions of the standard Mustang are front air splitter, rear face, side air splitters, and a three-piece wing at the rear.

-18 inch wheels on the car are wrapped in high performance Cooper Zeon tires.
-A larger 20 inch wheel comes as an option.
 In addition to all these, Roush is making available a new suspension package which comes with a wheel hop reduction kit.
-Later this year, "Stage 1" and "Stage 2" tuning packages will be offered.
+Later this year, "Stage 1" and "Stage 2" tuning packages will be offered by Roush Performance.